phetsims/projectile-motion/README.md

 ### Documentation
 The <a href="http://bit.ly/phet-development-overview" target="_blank">PhET Development Overview</a> is the most complete guide to PhET Simulation
 Development.
-This guide includes how to obtain simulation code and its dependencies, notes about architecture & design, how to test and build the sims, as well as other important issues.
+This guide includes how to obtain simulation code and its dependencies, notes about architecture & design, how to test and build the sims, as well as other important information.

 ### License
 See the <a href="https://github.com/phetsims/projectile-motion/blob/master/LICENSE" target="_blank">LICENSE</a>